 Try not to breathe the fumes.

 Step 27: So everything is stained and dried, screwed together, etc. In my case, I had four hexagons to work with so I connected them with the Irwin quick grips so I could tack them together with some screws.
 You'll need the good ol' counter sink again...and a drill.
+Step 28: Counter sink four holes in order to connect your hexagons together.
+It is IMPORTANT you don't go very deep with the counter sink otherwise you run the risk of the screw popping through the other side.
+In all you need to complete this process 4 more times.

 Zip in a couple of 1.25 inch screws and you are finished!
 Then you just have to hang them (I used a couple L Brackets and attached them to the wall first) and of course style them as my wife would say.